 How exactly managers free up your time

 Even if that all sounds good in practice, you might still have serious reservations about hiring a property manager.
 Will they actually save you time – or will you just end up ‘managing your property manager’?

 In fact, management services can protect your time as a property owner in ways you wouldn’t even expect.
 Here’s a short list of the key ways a manager makes your life easier:

 - Tenant screening.
 You might think your ‘gut feel’ is good enough, but one problem tenant who trashes your property can wipe out a whole year’s income.
 Do you really want to risk it?
 Good real estate management firms run thorough background checks and used advanced analytics to find the very best renters who maximize your long-term income.

 - Navigating the law.
 With everything from local zoning and building codes to tax laws and the Fair Housing Act in play, mastering the legal intricacies of being a landlord can be incredibly challenging.
 When you hire a property manager, all of that becomes someone else’s problem.

 - Repairs and maintenance.
 Keeping up with basic property maintenance can feel like treading water.
 Leaky pipes, broken boilers, jammed door locks, roof and foundation work… it’s truly a 24/7 responsibility.
-Property managers stay on the front lines of that battle.
+Whether it’s property management in St. Louis, MO, or Gainesville, FL, property managers stay on the front lines of that battle.
 When there’s a crisis, their phone rings – not yours.

 - Negotiating better rates.
 When major work needs to be done, top-tier property managers like Great Jones can call on a trusted network of service professionals.
 We’ve pre-negotiated deeply discounted rates on parts and labor, so the job gets done for a fraction of what it would cost you as a normal retail customer.